InfoPeopleFilm ListArchiveLost FilmsTheaters

 Cast: Richard Dix [Wing Foot], Gladys Belmont [Corn Blossom], Tully Marshall [Navajo Jim], George Rigas [Chief Notani], Noble Johnson [Pueblo Jim], Jane Novak [Judith Stearns], Larry Steers [John Walton], Augustina López [Grandmother Yina], Bernard Siegel [Chahi, the medicine man]; Joseph W. Giard [the commissioner], Philip Anderson [Wing Foot, age nine], Lorraine Rivero [Corn Blossom, age six], George Walker [Pueblo Jim, age fifteen], Jack Duane (Jack Padjan) [Barrett], Andrew J. Callaghan [Anderson], Myra Lynch [the laughing singer], Pauline Garon [a party girl], Ben Hall [student], Lincoln Stedman [student], Paul Panzer, Walter Reed

-Paramount Famous Lasky Corporation production; distributed by Paramount Pictures Corporation. / Associate producer J.G.
+Paramount Famous Lasky Corporation production; distributed by Paramount Pictures Corporation. / Associate producer, J.G.
 Bachmann.
-Screen Play (scenario) by Elizabeth Pickett, from a story by Elizabeth Pickett.
-Assistant director Henry Hathaway.
+Screen play (scenario) by Elizabeth Pickett, from a screen story by Elizabeth Pickett.
+Assistant director, Henry Hathaway.
 Color photography (Technicolor cinematography) by Ray Rennahan and Edward T. Estabrook.
 Photographed (black & white cinematography) by Edward Cronjager + [Harry Hallenberger].
-Titles (intertitles) by Julian Johnson.
-Edited by Otto Lovering.
+Film editor, Otto Lovering.
+Titles (intertitles written) by Julian Johnson.
 Musical score by J.S.
 Zamecnik.
-Presented by Adolph Zukor and Jesse L. Lasky. / Released 23 February 1929. / Standard 35mm spherical 1.37:1 format.
+Song “Redskin” by J.S.
+Zamecnik (music) and Harry D. Kerr (lyrics).
+Presented by Adolph Zukor and Jesse L. Lasky. / © 23 February 1929 by Paramount Famous Lasky Corporation [LP161].
+Released 23 February 1929. / Standard 35mm spherical 1.33:1 format.
 Technicolor two-strip color process sequences.
-Western Electric Vitaphone sound-on-disc sound system. / Silent film, with synchronized music and sound effects.
+Western Electric Vitaphone sound-on-disc synchronized sound system. / The film was also released in the USA in a silent version at 7402 feet by Paramount Famous Lasky Corporation in 1929. / Silent film, with synchronized music and sound effects.

 Drama: Western.